Search⌘ K

 We can see from the output that the decorator was invoked with a single argument, which is the definition of the constructor function itself.
 Note that this definition is the JavaScript definition and not the TypeScript definition, as there is no type for the id parameter.

 What this is showing us is that a class decorator will be called with the definition of the class constructor itself.
 Note that the exact output of this code depends on the target version that we have specified, which is "es5".
-If we change this to "es6", we will ...
+If we change this to "es6", we will generate a ...